 These days, data is behind almost every business decision we make, and in no place is this truer than within the financial sector.
 When users are routinely tracking things like share prices, exchange rates, financial records, and news updates, it’s easy to end up with a desktop that looks like the digital equivalent of a table covered in reams of disorganized paperwork.

 Not only does a lack of organization lead to stunted productivity – a cluttered desktop can also lead to a host of administrative problems when it comes to data governance, cybersecurity, and regulatory compliance.
 The end result is a slow-moving organization that lacks the agility of its more innovative competitors.
+Learn more in this post: The Smart Desktop: An Integrated Blend of Old and New.

 Why Hard-Coding Application Integrations Is Less than Ideal